jenkinsci/appscan-plugin/doc/README.md

 Easily integrate security testing into your Jenkins builds using the HCL AppScan Jenkins Plug-in.

 ## Note
+Post upgrade to 1.2.7, existing credentials cannot be viewed or edited.
+In case you need to modify the existing credentials with new ID or secret, note down the label, delete that credential entry and create new credentials with same label.

 Older versions of this plugin may not be safe to use.
 Please review the following warnings before using an older version: